 Objective: To develop data and tools that quantify performance of premise plumbing systems in high-performance buildings, and to support the development of building water efficiency standards and codes.

-This project will continue the effort to better characterize the connection between water efficiency and water quality in low-flow residential building plumbing systems by publishing data on the Net-Zero Energy Residential Test Facility (NZERTF).
-The home on our Gaithersburg, MD campus was built with a water efficient PEX-manifold water delivery system and low-flow water use fixtures and appliances.
-Data taken of sediment concentrations in water heating tanks, concentrations of disinfectant residual and microbiota, and biofilm growth in the plumbing system in FY19 will help characterize the overall performance of the plumbing system.
-The output, a journal publication, will be written in conjunction with collaborators in FY20.
+This project will continue the effort to better characterize the connection between water efficiency and water quality in low-flow residential building plumbing systems by publishing water quality data on samples collected at the NZERTF.
+Data taken of sediment concentrations in water heating tanks, concentrations of disinfectant residual and microbiota, and biofilm growth in the plumbing system in FY19 to FY20 will help characterize the overall performance of the plumbing system.
+The output, a journal publication, will be written in conjunction with collaborators at the end of FY20.

 U.S. Department of the Interior, U.S. Geological Survey, “Estimated Use of Water in the United States in 2010,”